MorganMcmillan/Pintity/README.md

 # Pintity: Minimalist ECS For Pico-8

-Pintity is a bitset-archetype ECS for Pico-8, meaning that components are represented by bits and entities are stored into tables.
-That also means it's efficient for querying lots of entities.
+Pintity is an archetype ECS for Pico-8, meaning that components are stored in tables representing the set of components they have.

 # Features

 - Fast and easy to use API
 - Simplistic AOS storage that feels just like OOP
-- Extremely fast queries that can be updated automatically
+- Fast queries that can be updated automatically
 - Automatic systems that iterate multiple entities at once
-- Prefabs for quick spawning of entities
 - Phases to separate update logic from drawing code

 # Usage